 - Specify start and end dates of CPT employment

 On-campus employment includes work done as a teaching or research assistant as well as jobs in the university library, dormitory, dining facilities, laboratories, and administrative offices.
 F-1 students are eligible to work on-campus while attending classes.
 The work does not need to be related to your field of study.
 You must maintain legal F-1 or J-1 status while engaging in on-campus employment.

-- You must be enrolled full time during fall and winter semesters
+- You must be enrolled full time during fall and spring semesters

 - You may work up to 20 hours per week while school is in session